8 Steps to calculating after tax cash flow

 The primary goals of laying out cash flows are demonstrating a property's probable income and calculating fair prices or return measures.

 In light of the anticipated risks, the investor or analyst can determine whether the internal rate of return from the cash flow, including the initial investment, is high enough to warrant buying the property.

 Use the following steps to estimate the cash flows from property investment:

 Step 1 - Defining the cash flows

-There are several ways to define cash flows, but the four methods shown in the table below are the most popular options for real estate investors.
-It's critical to distinguish between these several cash flows and the implications of each flow study.
+There are several ways to define cash flows, but the four methods shown in the table below are the most popular for real estate investors.
+It is important not to mix up these different cash flows and what the analysis of each cash flow means.

 Alternative Cash Flows